Note: I've just migrated to a different server to run Spivey's Corner. Please let me know if anything needs adjustment!

 Option Three is the shortest path through the maze, and ends with an installation of Linux inside VirtualBox that contains only the software that is actually needed for the courses; more software can be added later.
 This is the path we will follow if we have an installation party.
 Here's a kind of flowchart of the tasks in each option.

 If you just want to install the virtual appliance (Option One), then another page has detailed instructions with screenshots.
 For that and Option Two, the other VirtualBox-based setup, these instructions and screenshots describe what to do on a Windows machine, but a Mac OS setup will be very similar.
 Another page lists the steps needed to prepare the virtual appliance.

 A temporary page has notes towards completing this one.

 Task 0: obtain software

 For Option Three, you must complete this step using another already functioning computer.
 It may be the one on which you plan to install Linux, or another computer running Linux or Windows or Mac OS that you can use to download files from the Web.
-You must also have a USB drive of at least 8GB capacity whose contents you are content to destroy.
+You must also have a USB drive of at least 8GB capacity whose contents you are willing to destroy.

 Download the following files, and put them on your desktop.

 - For Options Two and Three, you will need the installation DVD-ROM image from https://www.raspberrypi.com/software/raspberry-pi-desktop

 - For Option Three, you will need the means to write the DVD-ROM image to a USB stick.
 I suggest using Unetbootin, which is available for both Windows and Mac: https://unetbootin.github.io.